cfindlayisme/rss-wmb/README.md

 Quite simply, this takes RSS feeds and checks them often, then sends the title and link to a channel on IRC through my wmb bot.

-Work in progress, not intended to be used by others yet.
+## TODO
+- Check feeds in a slightly more staggered manner
+- Cleanup the sqlite db on an interval
+- Flesh out this README more

 ## Enviorment Variables
 - `FEED_URLS` - A comma seperated list of RSS feed urls